 Students may earn in five years both a bachelor of music or bachelor of arts in music degree from the Bienen School of Music, plus a bachelor of science degree from the McCormick School of Engineering and Applied Science.
 Every requirement demanded by each degree must be fulfilled.
 Students may apply directly from high school or before beginning their sophomore year at Northwestern and must be accepted by both schools.

 Northwestern offers extremely talented students the opportunity to earn in five years both a bachelor of music, or bachelor of arts in music, degree from the Bienen School of Music and a bachelor of science degree from the Medill School of Journalism.
-See the program check sheet in the appendix of the Undergraduate Student Handbook (PDF) for degree requirements.
+Degree requirements can be found in the Forms section of our website and are also available from the Office of Student Affairs.
 To be considered a candidate for the five-year combined degree program, a student must audition and gain acceptance into the Bienen School of Music.
 The student's file also music be reviewed and accepted by Medill.
 Students typically apply for admission to this program as incoming freshmen.
 To apply after arriving at Northwestern as a music-only student, students should contact the director of student life at Medill for application procedures.